bbauska/LFS171x/README.md

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Reasons Why Developers Would Become Interested in Open-Source Software</h3>
-So, many of the students taking this course are more familiar with working with Devs within the same room.
+Many of the students taking this course are more familiar with working with Devs within the same room.

 But why do you think developers would be excited in becoming involved with open-source projects, such as Hyperledger?

 Well, open-source software represents, generally, the largest software development classroom ever, right?

 When I was learning about software development as an undergraduate at the University of California at Berkeley,

 I was taking classes, you know, I was learning kind of the formal bits about, you know, data structures and algorithms,
 but the biggest education came from sitting on development mailing lists around the standards around HTTP and HTML,
 and, eventually, the software development mailing lists and open-source communities for the early days of the web.

 And seeing, really, how software gets built, right, what are the trade-offs, what are the negotiations, the back-and-forths, the messiness of software development,
 which doesn't look that different than, say, how Congress, you know, works on the bills sometimes, right?

 Sometimes, it can be, you know, not very pretty, but you realize that software engineering is as much a technical pursuit, as it is a social pursuit.

 And, in open-source projects, I think we've figured out how do we have technical differences of opinion and work through them,
 how do we create the best software, the software with the greatest longevity, right? why should we document our code...

 Well, it's because we don't want to have to answer silly questions from the next person trying to understand what we wrote, right?

-So, all of this is a really great education, I think, in understanding how to write higher quality code, whether that ends up being open-source code or not...
+All of this is a really great education, I think, in understanding how to write higher quality code, whether that ends up being open-source code or not...

 That's one reason, I think, for developers to participate in open-source projects, whether at Hyperledger or any place else.

 The other is that open-source projects are a really good way for you, as a software engineer, to understand what are the kinds of companies I want to work for, right?

 The ones that are actively involved in open-source projects, right?

 How do I get to know people at those companies, right?
 And also, make them aware of my own skills, right?

 And start to develop my own public history of my contributions.

 These days, if you're a software engineer, if you're a software engineer and you're applying to any place interesting, they're going to look at your GitHub repository, right?

 They're going to want to know about your history of contributions to open-source projects as a way to evaluate your skills,
 and not just technical, but also your communication skills, your collaboration skills...

-So, all of that means working on open-source projects can be tremendously beneficial to your own ongoing education, as well as your ability to build your career.
+All of that means working on open-source projects can be tremendously beneficial to your own ongoing education, as well as your ability to build your career.

 **[`^        back to top        ^`](#table-of-contents)**